sdcondon/SCGraphTheory/src/SCGraphTheory.Documentation/wwwroot/md/abstractions.md

 and operate *specifically* on undirected graphs.
 In such cases, you are likely to need to expand on the abstraction (again, probably using a `Reverse` and/or
 `Undirected` prop) in order to write the algorithm in the first place.

-  A final thought on this: one way of thinking about this abstraction is that it deals with edge traversals (which are inherently directed) rather than edges - and it is down to the consumer to decide how the two concepts are related in their usage.
+  A final thought on this: one way of thinking about this abstraction is that it deals with available edge *traversals* (which are inherently directed) rather than the edges themselves - and it is down to the implementer to decide how the two concepts are related.
 This of course could result in a little extra work in certain cases, but (in the author's humble opinion) in the vast majority of situations will not, and thus the resulting simplicity is worthwhile.
 * The declaration of the edges collection of each node as an `IReadOnlyCollection<TEdge>` necessitates boxing by consumers of these interfaces when this collection is a value type.
 See [an alternative formulation in the benchmarks project of the SCGraphTheory.Search](https://github.com/sdcondon/SCGraphTheory.Search/tree/main/src/Search.Benchmarks/AlternativeAbstractions/TEdges) for more on this.
 * Naming is hard:
   * Why `INode` and not `IVertex`?
 Simply because its shorter.
-I must confess that I am slightly regretting this one though..
   * Why call it "SCGraphTheory"?
 SC are my initials.
 I do worry that using my initials comes off as a little arrogant - but I'd argue that just calling it "GraphTheory.." would be more arrogant.
 And inventing a brand name would be tedious - and no doubt longer than SC..